Pearl Harbor (film): Plot

-In 1923 Tennessee, two best friends, Rafe McCawley and Danny Walker, play together in the back of an old biplane, pretending to be fighting airmen.
+In Tennessee in 1923, best friends Rafe McCawley and Danny Walker play together in the back of a biplane owned by Rafe's father, pretending to be combat airmen.

-In January 1941, with World War II raging, Danny and Rafe are both first lieutenants under the command of Major Jimmy Doolittle.
-Doolittle informs Rafe that he has been accepted into the Eagle Squadron (an RAF outfit for American pilots during the Battle of Britain).
-A nurse named Evelyn Johnson passes Rafe's medical exam despite his dyslexia, and the two strike up a relationship.
+By 1941, Danny and Rafe are first lieutenants in the US Army Air Force under the command of Major Jimmy Doolittle.
+The United States is not yet in World War II and Rafe volunteers for the Eagle Squadron (an RAF unit for American volunteer pilots during the Battle of Britain).
+Nurse Evelyn Johnson signs off Rafe's medical exam despite his dyslexia, and the two strike up a relationship.
 Four weeks later, Rafe and Evelyn, now deeply in love, enjoy an evening of dancing at a nightclub and later a jaunt in the New York harbor in a borrowed police boat.
 Rafe shocks Evelyn by saying that he has joined the Eagle Squadron and is leaving the next day.
 During a mission to intercept a Luftwaffe bombing raid, Rafe is shot down over the English Channel and is presumed killed in action.
 Danny and Evelyn mourn Rafe's death together, which spurs a romance between the two.

-Meanwhile, Japan prepares to attack the US Pacific Fleet, deciding the best way to do so would be a decisive strike on the Pearl Harbor naval base.

 On the night of December 6, Evelyn is shocked to discover Rafe standing outside her door, having survived his drowning and the ensuing months trapped in Nazi-occupied France.
 Rafe, in turn, discovers Danny's romance with Evelyn and leaves for the Hula bar, where he is welcomed back by his overjoyed fellow pilots.
 Danny finds a drunken Rafe in the bar with the intention of reconciling, but the two get into a fight.
 They drive away, avoiding being put in the brig when the military police arrive at the bar.
 The two fall asleep in Danny's car.